MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschemacapabilities2-getparameterdefinition.md

 ## -description

-The <b>GetParameterDefinition</b> method retrieves the <a href="https://msdn.microsoft.com/library/windows/hardware/dn465890">IPrintSchemaParameterDefinition</a> object, and it  represents the &lt;psf:ParameterDef> element in the PrintCapabilites XML.
+The <b>GetParameterDefinition</b> method retrieves the <a href="https://msdn.microsoft.com/library/windows/hardware/dn465890">IPrintSchemaParameterDefinition</a> object, and it  represents the <psf:ParameterDef> element in the PrintCapabilites XML.

  The keyword name and keyword namespace URI specify the <b>IPrintSchemaParameterDefinition</b> object to be retrieved.